roccoblues/mars_rover/README.md

 # Mars Rovers

-This is an implementation of the mars rovers kata in Golang which serves as a testing ground for teaching myself the language.
+This is an implementation of the mars rovers kata in Golang.

 ## Description